-- The case describes the organization during different phases of its history.
-Consider them Phase I (pre-1979/entrepreneurial); Phase II (1979-1983/crisis); Phase III (1983-1986/ enlightenment); and Phase IV (1986-1989/implementation).
-What were the key forces that led leaders of the Red Cross to redirect their theory of change and problem definition during these periods? - 2.
-Consider the evolution of the way the Red Cross tried to improve budget planning and management control over time.
-What could have been done differently in implementing these new systems?
+- 1. The case chronicles the organization during different phases of its history.
+For discussion purposes, please consider them Phase I (pre-1979/entrepreneurial); Phase II (1979-1983/crisis); Phase III (1983-1986/ enlightenment); and Phase IV (1986-1989/implementation).
+What kinds of financial and management control systems did the organization have during these different phases? - 2.
+Considering the ways the Red Cross tried to improve its budget planning and management control over time ... how did they do? ... and what could have been done differently in implementing these new systems?